GulsahDuzgun/Javascript/10 - Arrays/README.md

 > - _find() method in Javascript.
 We can use find() method to retrieve one element of an array based on a condition.find() method needs a callback function that returns a Boolean.
 It doesn't return an array, it returns the first element in the array that fits the condition,_
 > - _findIndex() method in Javascript,_
 > - _includes() and some() method in Javascript. includes()is more likely to use find a certain value -Equality- and we use some() to know there is any value fit the condition we described. ,_
+> - _every() method in Javascript check whether fits condition to every element in array and returns Boolean ,_
 >
 > #